Azure/azure-rest-api-specs/specification/apimanagement/control-plane/readme.md

 ### Basic Information
-These are the global settings for the API Management API.
+These are the global settings for the API Management Direct Control Plane API.

 ``` yaml
 openapi-type: default